ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Be impatient with yourself and a bit patient with others.

 **Role Models**: Elon Musk, Jordan Peterson, Ryan Holiday, Cal Newport

+**FOR**:

+- Planning every hour of the day
+- Reducing context switching by Monotasking and Batch processing.

+**AGAINST**:

+- Lying in bed all day
+- Addictions
+- Social Approval
+- Status Game

 ## **Courage is calling**: The cave you fear to enter holds the treasure you seek.